toedue/GIT/README.md

 Review Code: Team members can look at new changes before they are added to the main project.

 Trace Issues: This means you can keep a list of bugs (problems) or new features that need to be fixed or added.
 It helps keep the project organized.

+## What is a Repository?

+A Repository (or Repo) is just the folder for your project.

+Git watches and tracks everything inside this folder.

+The folder holds:

+    .
+Your code.

+    .
+Notes and files (documentation).

+    .
+The complete history of every change you've made.

+Repos can live in two places:

+    .
+Locally: On your own computer.

+    .
+Remotely: Online (like on GitHub).

+## 1. What is a Repository (Repo)?
+A repository is simply the main container for everything related to one specific project.

+Think of it as a special project folder.
+It's special because it has a hidden Git structure inside it that keeps track of every file and every version change.

+## 2. What's Inside?
+The repo holds everything needed for your project:

+    .
+Code: The actual programs you write.

+    .
+Documentation: Files that explain how the code works or how to use the project (like a "Read Me" file).

+    .
+History: The most important part!
+It's the list of all your "commits" (saved versions), so you can always see the past and go back in time.

+## 3. Local vs. Remote Storage
+    .
+Local Repo: This is the copy of the project that is right on your hard drive.
+You work on this copy every day.

+    .
+Remote Repo: This is the copy that is online, usually on a service like GitHub.
+This is used for backup and for sharing with your team.

+    .
+Analogy: The Local Repo is your messy desk at home where you do the work.
+The Remote Repo is the clean, organized filing cabinet at the office that everyone shares.